HISPANIC SCHOLARSHIP FUND INDUCTS FIVE

 Hispanic Scholarship Fund (HSF) is the nation’s leading organization supporting

 Hispanic higher education.
-Founded in 1975, HSF’s
+Founded in 1975, HSF’s vision

-HSF, a 501(c)3 not-for profit organization, provides
+501(c)3 not-for profit organization, provides the

-the Latino community more college scholarships and educational outreach support
+Latino community more college scholarships and educational outreach support

 than any other organization in the country.
 Headquartered in San Francisco, HSF